sf-wdi-18/notes/lectures/week-03/day_3_todo_ajax/dusk/README.md

 * Your `url` property will use the `data-id` attribute to ensure each button sends a request with it's own object's id in the url
 * In your express application, ensure your delete route can accept dynamic parameters with by using a `:`, such as `/foods/:id`
 * Use the `req.params.id` to search through your foods array
-	* To do this checkout underscore's `.findWhere` method (you may need to require underscore)
+	* To do this checkout underscore's `.findWhere` method (you may need to require underscore, though we should already have it)
 	* Unexpected behavior may mean there is a datatype issue
 * Render the deleted object as JSON in your `res.send` at the end of the controller, you must render something for the AJAX function to continue executing & this pattern is best practice
 * Finally, maintain state by re-render the DOM based on the updated data on the server.
 Don't forget the nifty `Food.all` function!